 Cold-pressed oils are oils made by first grinding nuts, seeds, fruits or vegetables (depending on the oil being made) into a paste.
-Then an oil stone or other tool is used to press the paste which forces the oil to separate out.
+Then an oil stone or other tool is used to press the paste which forces the oil to separate.
 Many labels use the term cold-pressed, but they aren't all considered raw and suitable for a truly 100% raw food diet.

 What Does Expeller Pressed Mean?

 Another common industry term is expeller-pressed.
 These expeller-pressed oils are extracted by exposing the food to extreme pressure.
 This also may or may not involve heat.
-Stick to your trusted brands in order to ensure that the oil is truly raw if this is important to you.
+Stick to your trusted brands to ensure that the oil is truly raw if this is important to you.
 Most raw foodists stick to oils labeled "cold-pressed" whether it's cold-pressed olive oil, flax oil, coconut oil or sunflower oil.

 Another reason to choose cold-pressed oils instead of expeller pressed?
-With cold-pressed oils, the flavor really matters, and its often the first-run, highest quality ingredients which are used to extract the oils, whether its olives in Italy or tropical coconuts.
+With cold-pressed oils, the flavor matters, and its often the first-run, highest quality ingredients which are used to extract the oils, whether its olives in Italy or tropical coconuts.